HA4ever37/8-Bit-CPU-EEPROM-Programmer/README.md

 # 8-Bit-CPU-EERPOM-Programmer
-This is an Arduino code to program a breadboard EEPROM for 8-Bit CPU based on Ben Easter CPU
+This is an Arduino code to program a breadboard EEPROM for 8-Bit CPU based on Ben Eater CPU

 Features include:
 * Reduced components in compare with Ben Eater's design